Adding an NDIS Direct Client Funding record

 Client Funding Details tab

-The Client Funding Details tab is where the Client's available funding is configured, and budgets are defined.
+- NDIS Supports - where the Client's available funding is configured and budgets are defined.

 Client Funding Settings

-The Client Funding Settings section of the record contains information regarding the:
+The Client Funding Settings section of the Funding record contains the following fields of information:

-- the Initial Price Guide i.e. the valid Price Guide,
+- Initial Price Guide - the valid Price Guide at the time the Funding record was created

 - N.B. a Client's NDIS Funding record cannot be backdated to a period prior to the Initial Price Guide in use once NDIS Supports have been added

-- Default Financial Plan Manager (FPM) i.e. the party responsible for paying the invoice
+- Default Financial Plan Manager (FPM) - the party responsible for paying the invoices as selected when creating the Funding record.
+This can be updated as required.

 The Name of the funding record defaults to the 'Funding Type + Validity Period (From Date - To Date)'.
 If you wish to name this something other than the default, simply click in the Name field and type in the desired name for the funding plan.
 Anything entered here will override the default: